el3um4s/100-days-of-code/log.md

 ### R1D8: January 11, 2018

 8th day: I'm testing [GitKraken for Windows](https://www.gitkraken.com/): I really need to know more about GitHub.
-Maybe my next course will be relate whit this.
+Maybe ones of my next courses will be relate whith this.